Employment Law Guide

-More detailed information, including copies of explanatory brochures, may be obtained by contacting the local Wage and Hour Division office(http://www.dol.gov/whd/america2.htm).
+More detailed information, including copies of explanatory brochures, may be obtained by contacting the local Wage and Hour Division office(https://www.dol.gov/agencies/whd/contact/local-offices).
 Compliance assistance information is also available from the Wage and Hour Division's Web site(http://www.wagehour.dol.gov).
-For additional assistance, contact the Wage and Hour Division at 1-866-4USWAGE (1-866-487-9243).
+For additional assistance, contact the Wage and Hour Division at 1-866-4-US-WAGE (1-866-487-9243).

 The Department of Labor provides employers, workers, and others with clear and easy-to-access information and assistance on how to comply with the Family and Medical Leave Act.
 Among the many resources available are: